BSI-Bund/secvisogram/docs/user/types/full_product_name/product_identification_helper/purl-usage.en.md

 scheme:type/namespace/name@version?qualifiers#subpath
 ```

-The defintion for each components is:
+The definition for each component is:

 * `scheme`: this is the URL scheme with the constant value of "pkg".
 One of the primary reason for this single scheme is to facilitate the future official registration of the "pkg" scheme for package URLs.
 Required.
 * `type`: the package "type" or package "protocol" such as maven, npm, nuget, gem, pypi, etc. Required.